Holiday Hygge

 There’s a Danish / Norwegian concept called hygge that runs strong in my tiny Sapporo apartment, especially throughout the winter.
 It essentially means “cozyness”, which can be evoked through a variety of aesthetic means.
 So, as the snow made it first real solid downfall the other night, and snowshoeing season officially began (for me anyway), I decided to re-hyggefy my home through the power of LED lighting.
 Sometimes it’s the little things that make all the difference.

-It all starts with our Christmas tree, which has slowly morphed into the “winter” tree, being that it pretty much stays up until spring.
+It all starts with our Christmas tree, which has slowly morphed into the “winter” tree being that it pretty much stays up until spring.
 See my past post on why we can get away with this without scornful looks from wider society.

 The tree is definitely the brightest lighting element in our 2LDK.
 If I had my druthers, it would stay up all year.
-But I’ve been adding, year after year, several new pieces that bring a healthy glow in more subtle ways.

 An oldie but a goodie… This DIY library from ROBOTIME makes me yearn for all the books I haven’t read sitting in my own library.